yorkrobotlab/ardebug/README.md

 When using the ArUco interface a configuration file is used to map the numeric IDs of the ArUco tags to the textual IDs of the robots used within the application.
 This configuration file is a JSON file containing an array of objects with "aruco_id" and "robot_id" attributes.
 If no configuration file is found on application startup then a default one is created which can be used as a basis for your own configuration.

 Robot position is described using a simple 'proportional' coordinate system, where both the X and Y coordinate of the robot are stored as a value between 0 and 1, describing the robots position on that axis as a proportion of the length of the camera viewport in that direction.
 Orientation is simply an angle in degrees, measured clockwise from zero pointing straight up along the Y axis.

+# Using ARDebug
+##UI Layout
+When the application is first launched the user is presented with a video feed which will be drawn from the first USB camera feed as found by OpenCV.

+At the bottom of the application is a tabbed region which contains both a "Console" tab, where useful information will be reported, and a "Data Visualisation" tab, where robot data can be viewed and where you can select which values are displayed in the visualiser.

+To the right of the application is a second tabbed section, where the list of known robots can be seen by default.
+There are also extra tabs to open a network port to received JSON data, and to configure which robots are connected via bluetooth.
+Below this second tabbed area is a chart display region, in which graphs can be drawn relating to various types of data received by the application.

+##Charts
+The type of chart displayed will depend upon the type of value selected - pie charts for string values (useful for displaying state distributions across the swarm), line graphs for numerical values (useful for tracking values over time), and bar charts for arrays of numeric values (useful for visualising IR sensor readings for example).

+To display one of these charts simply select a robot from the "Robots" tab.
+The "Data Visualisation" tab will now display the data known about the selected robot.
+A chart can be drawn by double clicking on any value in the table.
+If the selected value is in a format which can currently be graphed by the application then the appropriate graph will appear in the chart display region.